scurl/oxy-pool/README.md

 Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then move poollogs_example.json to poollogs.json.

-### Ark & Kapu
-If you are using this software on ark, you should edit pollogs_example_ark.json and put:

-- lastpayout: the unixtimestamp of your last payout or the date of pool starting
-- lastforged: the forged amount recorded in your last payout or the forged amount of pool starting

-then move poollogs_example_ark.json to poollogs.json.

-Also, replace docs/index.html with docs/index.ark.html

 ## Running it